dseerapu/rover-android/rover/src/main/kotlin/io/rover/rover/ui/README.md

 ## Observable Chains

+We wanted to avoid introducing a dependency on the Android Architecture libraries (specifically, the LiveData components), so instead we implemented designed our own lightweight reactive MVVM.
+The principles, however, remain generally the same.

 -> UI state is effectively even-sourced.

 -> events for both updating the UI and informing client view models of